trintambogo/fifa_world_cup_2022/README.md

 ![](/images/fifaimage.png)

 ## OVERVIEW:
 Fifa world cup has just come to an end.
-I dared to challenge myself and develop beatiful insights from the games.
+I dared to challenge myself and develop beautiful insights from the games.

 ## SOURCE OF DATA
 I got the data from kaggle website.